Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Data reduction and analysis

 \section{Data reduction and analysis}

-Main task of our analysis is to check and quantify gain variations induced by high levels of the NSB in the detected signals.
-To this purpose, we investigated how the photoelectrons (p.e.) distribution of the detected showers varies in presence of high NSB fluxes.
-In particular, whenever relatively small gain variations are present in the ASTRI-Horn camera, a given particle/photon energy would produce a lower signal without changing the shape of the p.e. distribution whose mathematical model, as directly derived from data, is a power law.
-In fact, let us define $p_0$ and $p_1$ the normalization and the index of the power law of the distribution; $N_r(p.e.)$ that is the number of pixels with p.e. signal relatively to the nominal reference gain $G_r$, is given by :
+The main task of our analysis is to check and quantify gain variations induced by high levels of the NSB in the acquired signals.
+To this purpose, we investigated how the distribution of the photoelectrons ($pe$) detected in the pixels of the recorded shower images varies in presence of high NSB fluxes.
+Whenever relatively small gain variations (a few tens of percent) are present in the ASTRI-Horn camera, a given particle shower would produce a lower signal in the whole camera independently from its intensity without changing the shape of the $pe$ distribution.
+The mathematical model of this distribution, as directly derived from data, is a power law:

-considering that $p_0(G_n)$ is the scale factor of the distribution relative to the new gain $G_n$, the expected distribution becomes:
+where $N_r[pe,G_r]$ is the number of samples with $pe$ signal relatively to the nominal reference gain $G_r$; $p_0$ and $p_1$ are the normalization and the index of the power law, respectively.
+This formula for a different new gain value $G_n$ becomes: